buildkite/dependent-pipeline-example/Readme.md

 [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)

-This repository is an example [Buildkite](https://buildkite.com/) that shows how to trigger another dependent build pipeline using the [Create Build API](https://buildkite.com/docs/api/builds#create-a-build), both asynchronously (its build status will not affect this build) and synchronously (its build status will affect this build).
+This repository is an example [Buildkite](https://buildkite.com/) pipeline that shows how to trigger another build pipeline from within a pipeline using the [Create Build API](https://buildkite.com/docs/api/builds#create-a-build).

+There are two example steps:

+* [blocking.sh](blocking.sh) - this creates a build and waits for it to finish.
+The step will pass only if the other build passes.
+* [non_blocking.sh](non_blocking.sh) - this creates anoter build and returns a success

 ## License